Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots

 {Shell \MakeLowercase{\textit{et al.}}: Bare Demo of IEEEtran.cls for IEEE Journals}

 \makeatletter \g@addto@macro\@maketitle{

-{A human operator collaborates with three quadrotors, transporting and manipulating a payload. \textit{On the left:} quadrotor team is expanding its agents to keep a safe distance from the human operator without affecting payload tracking. \textit{On the right:} the aerial robot team is transporting the payload using the human operator's interactive force and moment as commands. } } \makeatother
+{A human operator collaborates with three quadrotors, transporting and manipulating a payload. \textit{On the left:} The quadrotors are moving to keep a distance from the human operator without affecting payload tracking. \textit{On the right:} the aerial robot team is transporting the payload using the human operator's interactive force and moment as commands. } } \makeatother